allo-protocol/allo-v2/contracts/strategies/sablier-v2/README.md

 - The recipient grant amount will be decreased
 - The allocated grant amount will also be decreased

-Also, the `InternalRecipientStatus` will be updated to `Canceled` for the recipient.
+Also, the `Status` will be updated to `Canceled` for the recipient.